Divya-M-24/AbdulKalam-History-webPage/README.md

 # Divi
-I created the simple web pages which are linked to one another.
+I created the simple web pages which are linked to one another using HTML,CSS,Bootstrap